 An IOP, which is an abbreviation for an intensive outpatient program, provides clients with consistent and focused therapeutic support.
-Patients at out IOP in Panama City Beach, FL do no reside at the facility like those in a residential program do, however, they go to the facility on a regular basis to partake in therapy.
+Patients at out IOP in Panama City Beach, FL do not reside at the facility like those in a residential program do, however, they go to the facility a few days a week to partake in therapy.

 What Is An Intensive Outpatient Program?

 Those who have an addiction to one or more substances often have very complex issues that stand in the way of them living a happy, healthy life.
 When actively abusing drugs and/or alcohol, individuals simply cannot even begin to scrape the tip of the iceberg of their issues.
 However, when active use ends and an individual is enrolled in our Florida IOP he or she can get the services needed to put an end to their dangerous patterns of abuse.